How does the Full Membership (Senior) work?

 Why is there an initial 12 month commitment on Full Membership?

 Full membership allows you to perform in one of our Productions.
 We appreciate and respect all of our long-standing members who loyally commit to the Society on a regular basis regardless of the title of our productions.
 We are aware that our new monthly membership could allow a previously unknown new-comer to join the Society solely to appear in a show and quit their membership immediately after.
 We want to protect all our members against this possibility, a 12-month minimum term helps to ensure that all new members show the same initial commitment to the society as existing ones, and is in line with the standard annual membership system that most other groups similar to ourselves operate under.

 Are there other types of membership available?

 Yes.
-This membership is for adults of a pensionable age, if you consider yourself eligible this is the optimum membership choice for you.
+This membership is for adults that are 65 years of age or older, if you consider yourself eligible this is the optimum membership choice for you.
 We also have Full Adult Membership which is not discounted, some of our senior members prefer to continue contributing at the full rate; if this interests you the FAQ’s can be found here.